CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 An em dash is a long dash.
 Use an Em dash to set off a phrase.
 Don’t use a single hyphen in place of an em dash.

 * **Example:** We emphasize open, digital record keeping, and—whenever possible—we illuminate our processes.

+{{% filter-item Emphasis %}}
+**Bold** calls attention to key information.

+_Italics_ are used under specific conditions, such as to indicate the title of a book.
+Avoid using italics to emphasize an idea or to create a sarcastic tone.

+Underlining should not be used in web communications, as this can be reserved to indicate a link.
+{{% /filter-item %}}

 #### En dash
 An en dash is shorter than an em dash.
 Use an en dash to convey a range.
 The en dash is also used in to show connected items.
 Don’t use  a single hyphen in place of an  en dash.